stormmind-ch/report/chapters/ch3_methodology/ch3_methodology.typ

 Sunshine hours influence ground temperature, which in turn can cause snowmelt or thaw ground frost.\
 Ground temperature was not available via open-meteo@zippenfenigOpenMeteocomWeatherAPI2023; therefore, the temperature at 2 meters above ground was used as a proxy.\
 Snowfall can contribute to snowmelt processes later in the seasonal cycle.\
-Rainfall directly contributes to the potential for flooding and can also indirectly increase ground temperature.\
+Rainfall directly contributes to the potential for flooding and can also indirectly increase ground temperature.

-Continuous experimentation with the collected data has yielded several useful insights.
-The proportion of damage-related entries (28,515) compared to the total number of entries (approximately 52 million — the Cartesian product of all days between 01.01.1970 and 31.12.2023 with all municipalities) is highly imbalanced.

-Techniques such as downsampling and upsampling were evaluated, but due to the time-series nature of the data, these methods did not produce any meaningful improvements.
-An alternative approach — which also helps anonymize the data — was to apply k-means clustering based on geographic coordinates and to aggregate the recorded damages per cluster per week.

 In a subsequent experiment/*@fnn_experiment*/, snowfall was found to have no significant impact and was therefore completely removed from the dataset.